They started coming over here a decade back or so,

 Or that they breed too many kids compared to local dads,

-And even claims of bullying, from roaming gangs to bolshy cads !
+And even claims of bullying, from roaming gangs of bolshy cads !

 And sheltering through Winter in a corner, in the gloom,